ZehraYilmaz/basic-library-commandline-app/README.md

 # basic-library-commandline-app
 This is an app that uses console to interact user.
-Basically, have four functions in it;deleting,adding,soting and displaying books.
+Basically, have four functions in it; deleting ,adding ,sorting and displaying books.